Music

 Can I change my request?

 If you want to change your original request, you need to submit a new request.
 You can submit a new, updated request at any time during the request window.
-To submit a new request, return to the event’s Ticketmaster Request page and sign in.
+To submit a new request, return to the event’s request page and sign in.
 Your new request will override any previous requests.

 Can I cancel a request?

 You can cancel your request at any time during the request window.
-To cancel, return to the event’s Ticketmaster Request page and sign in.
-Tap “My Requests” in the top right menu, and follow the instructions.
-No cancellations will be accepted past the specified end date.
+To cancel, click the Manage My Request link in the email you received when you submitted the request.
+No cancellations will be accepted once the request window closes.

 When will my card be charged?